CivicActions/ssp-toolkit/README.md

 installed you will be able to run all the commands using the format `poetry run [COMMAND]`.

+To install all the Python dependencies, run `poetry install`.

 ## Generating the documentation